Liodeus/liodeus.github.io/_posts/2020-10-19-OSCP-exam-report-training.md

 ## Report submission

-For report submission, just use the script .sh as follow :
+For report submission, just use the script make_submission.sh as follow :

 ```
 ./make_submission.sh